-Each Leadership Mission cohort is tasked with completing a class project—a cornerstone of the program that challenges participants to work collaboratively, think creatively, and give back to the City of Mission in a meaningful way.
+Each Leadership Mission cohort is tasked with completing a class project or contribution—a cornerstone of the program that challenges participants to work collaboratively, think creatively, and give back to the City of Mission in a meaningful way.

 These projects are designed to leave a lasting impact, addressing a community need, enhancing public spaces, or supporting local initiatives.
 From concept to completion, each class works together to plan, fund, and execute a project that reflects their shared commitment to civic leadership and community service.